 - 1. Forestry Commission expenditure only.
 Excludes expenditure incurred by other departments, e.g. FWPS payments. - 2.
 Excludes miscellaneous income. - 3.
-EU co-financing not subtracted from grant expenditure. - 4.
+EU co-financing not subtracted from grant expenditure.
+For Wales, includes objective 1 expenditure, starting in 2003. - 4.
 Country costs include shares of GB support service costs.
+For Wales, the split of expenditure between Tables 7.1 and 7.2 has varied over recent years.